joelgriffith/spa-build/README.md

 The build process utilizies numerous packages and optimizations from the NPM/Gulp community.
 Many thanks to all of those packages!
 If you'd like to make changes, feel free to see the mostly annoted build code in `gulpfile.js` which includes all the information you'll need.
 Make changes as you see fit.
 To that end, most of the build operations look for a manifest of some sort, this is either in the`src/js/index.js` or `src/scss/index.scss`.
 Include whatever modules/code in there and they'll be built out into one file.

+## *Optional Packages
+Due to the fractured nature of the front-end packages (NPM vs Bower), this build assumes you'll use BOTH by default.
+Since Node/NPM is required, it's assumed you'll likely NOT need Bower if you're going the browserify/NPM route.
+To that end, you can remove the Bower dependency by:

+ - Deleting `.bowerrc` and `bower.json` files.
+ - Removing the `bower install &&` text form the this snippet in package.json:

+ 	`"scripts": {
+ 		"install": "bower install && gulp"
+ 	}`

+	Will now be:

+ 	`"scripts": {
+ 		"install": "gulp"
+ 	}`